 Questions are one of the best ways to show off your insight, curiosity, and serious investment in a college.
 Preparing the right questions to ask admissions committees, whether they're about the school’s culture, academics, career opportunities, or anything else, will go a long way in setting you apart from other applicants.

 As an ambitious applicant yourself, you’re looking to improve your odds of success as much as possible.
-For more tips and guidance on wowing college admissions committees and getting into your dream school, you can always speak with an admissions consultant!
+For more tips and guidance on wowing college admissions committees and getting into your dream school, you can always speak with an expert admissions consultant!